Pavani18prog/Attendance_System/README.md

-# 🏫 Automatic Attendance System using Face Recognition
+# 🏫 AI-Driven Automated Attendance System using Python and OpenCV

 An **intelligent attendance management system** that uses **face recognition** to automatically capture and record attendance in real time.
 Say goodbye to manual roll calls and spreadsheets!